Farm to Fork Strategy

 EU Commission Revokes Authorisation for GM Maize MON 87419 and Repeals Decision (EU) 2023/2134

-The European Commission has revoked the market authorisation for GM maize MON 87419, effectively repealing the 2023 approval.
-Businesses must identify and remove affected products from EU supply chains to maintain compliance and mitigate enforcement risks.
+The European Commission has revoked the market authorisation for genetically modified maize MON 87419, repealing its previous 2023 approval.
+Businesses must immediately audit supply chains to remove affected products and mitigate the risk of non-compliance and potential enforcement actions.

 These are just a few of the most recent Farm to Fork Strategy alerts.
 Foresight tracks every jurisdiction, every day — and surfaces only what affects your portfolio, with full citations and evidence.